 This, of course, is easier said than done.

 Marketing strategies are constantly changing.
+Insurance companies and agents have optimized websites to reach prospects and close sales.
 Social media has accelerated the speed at which we can communicate our message.
 Mobile devices allow us to be within constant reach of our prospects and clients.
 And old prospecting methods have become new again.
 Once in a while, however, we need new insurance marketing ideas to become better at what we do — selling insurance.

 A chance to evaluate our current marketing strategies and consider new ideas.
 To refresh current campaigns and to try the latest sales tactic.

 Or, just try something fun!

 We’ve created this monster list of 159 marketing ideas, tips, and strategies to help the most seasoned agents expand beyond their comfort zone, and rookie agents establish strong marketing roots.

 Jill Konrath said it best, “sales is an outcome, not a goal”.
 From the first email, to the final signed application, a sale is the culmination of each step in your marketing process.